About Regulation 83 and the No-Fault Fee Schedule

 If a hospital submits a bill to No-Fault for amount less than the maximum permissible DRG rate, would the No-Fault insurer base it's claim payment on the amount billed by the hospital or the actual DRG rate?

-Answer: As required by Article 28 of the Public Health Law, The New York State Insurance Department has adopted the State of New York Department of Health, Office of Health Systems Management, Diagnostic Related Group (DRG) system for No-Fault related in-patient hospital billing through Regulation No. 83, Section 68.2.
+A: As required by Article 28 of the Public Health Law, The New York State Department of Financial Services has adopted the State of New York Department of Health, Office of Health Systems Management, Diagnostic Related Group (DRG) system for No-Fault related in-patient hospital billing through Regulation No. 83, Section 68.2.
 Article 28, Section 2807 of the Public Health Law states:

 “(b-1) (i) For patients discharged on and after January first, nineteen hundred ninety-seven and prior to January first, two thousand and on and after January first, two thousand, payments to general hospitals for reimbursement of inpatient hospital services provided to patients eligible for payments pursuant to the workers' compensation law, the volunteer firefighters' benefit law, the volunteer ambulance workers' benefit law, and the comprehensive motor vehicle insurance reparations act shall be at the rates of payment determined pursuant to this section for state governmental agencies, excluding adjustments pursuant to subdivision fourteen-f of this section."